 Lieutenant Governor Luke

-Lieutenant Governor Sylvia Luke (she/her) is the State of Hawaiʻi’s 16th lieutenant governor, the third woman to hold the office, and the highest-ranking Korean American in a U.S. statewide position.
+Lieutenant Governor Sylvia Luke (she/her) is the 16th lieutenant governor of the State of Hawaiʻi, the third woman to hold the office, and the highest-ranking Korean American official in the U.S.

 Sylvia was first elected to the Hawaiʻi State Legislature in 1998, where she served until 2022.
 During her twenty-four-year tenure in the State House, she had many roles, most notably as Chair of the Finance Committee where she developed a reputation for bringing transparency and accountability to the State budget for over a decade.

-Throughout Sylvia’s career in public service, she has been recognized for her advocacy and leadership by many organizations including Hawaii Women Lawyers, Healthcare Association of Hawaii, Hawaii Technology Trade Association, Korean American Coalition, AARP Hawaii, Hawaiʻi Farm Bureau, Humane Society of the United States, and Hawaiʻi Foodbank as Chair of the Annual State Employees’ Food Drive.
+Throughout her career in public service, Sylvia has been recognized for her advocacy and leadership by many organizations, including Hawaii Women Lawyers, Healthcare Association of Hawaii, Hawaii Technology Trade Association, Korean American Coalition, AARP Hawaii, Hawaiʻi Farm Bureau, Friends of the Library of Hawaii, and Humane Society of the United States.

 Sylvia is a wife, mother, dog mom, and former practicing attorney in Honolulu.